-There is action, suspense and cliffhangers but it isn’t all melodrama.
-The quieter moments provide a nice opportunity to explore the world around you, uncovering hidden photo ops and learning little tid bits of information about enemies and allies alike.
-You can totally get caught up in Maxs’ passion for photography, unlocking trophies and capturing that perfect Kodak moment.
+There are action, suspense, and cliffhangers but it isn’t all melodrama.
+The quieter moments provide a nice opportunity to explore the world around you, uncovering hidden photo ops and learning little tidbits of information about enemies and allies alike.
+You can totally get caught up in Max's passion for photography, unlocking trophies and capturing that perfect Kodak moment.

-WHAT THE GAME ACHIEVESLife is Strange has a strong emotional hook.
+Life is Strange has a strong emotional hook.
 It’s easy to relate to these characters, questioning who they are and how to find their place in the world.
-The lip synching isn’t great, however the voice acting is so exceptional you barely notice it.
-The language contains a fare few retro geek references, modern colloquialisms and though there is a lot of slang the use of language seems to define and clarify the day to day life at Blackwell rather than cause confusion.
+The lip synching isn’t great, however, the voice acting is so exceptional you barely notice it.
+The language contains a fair few retro geek references, modern colloquialisms and though there is a lot of slang the use of language seems to define and clarify the day to day life at Blackwell rather than cause confusion.

 As the title suggests “Life is Strange,” mostly you can never figure how something is going to turn out and there are loads of things in this world that just don’t make sense no matter how you look at it.
 There is much you can take from this game if you open your mind to the deeper nuances.
 No matter many times you play it, no matter how dark things get, I think the strength of the friendship shared between Chloe and Max will stand the test of time and we can all take something from that.

 |+ Story progression and character development||– Dissapointing ending|